-numerical and simulations results are perfectly matched.
-In the case of L = 3, our model is very close to the simulation result when the percentage of compromised nodes is less than or equal to 30 percent.
-The simulation result with L = 5 has slightly lower path anonymity than that with L = 3, but not as significant as the case of the randomly generated contact graphs shown in Fig. 12.
+Figure 19 illuminates the path anonymity with respect to the percentage of compromised nodes.
+When L = 1, the numerical and simulations results are perfectly matched.
+In the case of L = 3, our model is very close to the simulation result when the percentage of compromised nodes is less than or equal to 30%.
+The simulation result with L = 5 has slightly lower path anonymity than that with L = 3, but not as significant as the case of the randomly generated contact graphs shown in Figure 12.
 This implies that the paths, via which a set of message copies travel, do not diverse.
-Hence, the path anonymity slightly decreases from L = 3 to L = 5, but the delivery rate increases by only a few percents as shown in Fig. 21.
+Hence, the path anonymity slightly decreases from L = 3 to L = 5, but the delivery rate increases by only a few percents as shown in Figure 17.
 However, our analysis still shows the same trend as the simulation results.